-The organization's image and credibility remained positive in 2017, with the majority of media coverage being balanced or positive.
+The organization's image and credibility remained positive in 2018, with the majority of media coverage being balanced or positive.
 Media coverage has a direct impact on how the general public perceives the police service.

 The Corporate Communications Unit is very active throughout the year sharing positive news stories on a daily basis with the public and the media.

-In 2017, the Unit issued 764 formal public statements; down slightly from the 799 issued in 2016.
-So far in 2018, the Unit has issued 652 media releases, which is ahead of last year's pace (645).
+In 2018, the Unit issued 814 formal public statements; up from the 764 issued in 2017.
+So far in 2019, the Unit has issued 609 media releases, which is the same pace as last year.
+Recognizing Twitter as an important resource for direct communication with the public, in 2018 DRPS sent 1,667 tweets and of those, 899 were standalone news-related tweets.

-Of the 2,460 original newspaper articles/editorials clipped in 2017 (2,544 were clipped in 2016), a total of 2,089 (2,255 in 2016) were considered balanced (fair), 179 (139) were clearly positive in tone about the police service and 192 (150) were negative in tone.
+Of the 4,161 original news articles/editorial recorded in 2018 (2,460 were recorded in 2017), a total of 3,934 (2,089 in 2017) were considered balanced (fair), 112 (179) were positive in tone about the police service and 115 (192) were negative in tone.
+In 2018, the Unit modernized and streamlined the media monitoring process by sourcing out and recording digital news information, thus no longer physically clipping newspapers.
+The significant increase in the number of news articles and editorials recorded is directly correlated to this change.

-This means that 92.1 per cent (94.1 in 2016) of all monitored media coverage was balanced or positive.
-The issues contributed to a majority of the negative media coverage in 2017 included:
+This means that 97.2 per cent (92.1 in 2017) of all monitored media coverage was balanced or positive.
+The issues contributing to a majority of the negative media coverage in 2018 included: